 Photo credit: used with permission, copyright Get Vegucated LLC

 You don’t need to subscribe to Netflix or another streaming service to find a vegan film!
-We’ve created Vegan Flicks™, a vegan movie library filled with vegan and vegan-centric movies and TV shows- all of which will provoke thought about the profound effects of our everyday choices.
-Grab some popcorn and browse our library to find vegan movies for every interest: health, environment, ethics- it’s all covered on Vegan Flicks.
+I’ve created Vegan Flicks, a vegan movie library filled with vegan and vegan-centric movies and TV shows- all of which will provoke thought about the profound effects of our everyday choices.
+Grab some popcorn and browse the large library to find movies for every interest: health, environment, ethics- it’s all covered on Vegan Flicks.